TanWalker/Capstone2_Backend/README.md

 # Capstone2_Backend
-Change host and port in default.json
+Change host, port and username and password in default.json